-The basic purpose of design is to decide upon the look and functioning of products (in this case buildings) but designing like an architect isn’t as straight forward as mathematics where the end is certain as long as you follow laid down formula and steps.
+The basic purpose of design is to decide upon the look and functioning of products (in this case buildings) but designing like an architect isn’t as straightforward as mathematics where the end is certain as long as you follow laid-down formulas and steps.

 Therefore how do architects design?

 Before we start, the focus of this article is on ‘how to design like an Architect’ and not on ‘the processes involved in designing like one’ so to learn more on the ‘process’ go-to ‘Design Process for Architecture Students‘.